 - Standardized tests: we encourage but do not require, applicants to submit a standardized mathematics test as proof of mathematics competency.
 Applicants who have completed a standardized test should upload (only) one of the following test results: SAT, ACT, AP Calculus, A-levels, International Baccalaureate Math Higher Level (IB Math HL).
 The following scores are considered competitive:

 - SAT Math or Physics Subject Test: 650

 - ACT: 27

 - AP Calculus: 4

 - IB Math HL: 5

-Note that the scores listed above serve as a point of reference for applicants to the Quantitative Social Sciences program, and do not guarantee nor disallow admission into the program.
+Note that the scores listed above serve as a point of reference for applicants to the Data Science and Society program, and do not guarantee nor disallow admission into the program.

 2. Proof of English proficiency

 You’ll need to demonstrate proficiency in English by submitting your results on standardized English language tests such as TOEFL or others listed below.

 You may request an exemption from this requirement by answering the question about English Language Qualifications in the Qualification section of the online application form.
 Exemptions will be considered if any of the following apply: